 Dr Ekaterine Kurua: Clinical Fellowship

-Dr Ekaterine Kurua from Mediclub Medical Center, Georgia will be going to Necker hospital, France
+Dr Ekaterine Kurua from Mediclub Medical Center, Georgia went to Necker hospital, France and we are delighted to share this report

 During the Fellowship period, my research and clinical experience centered on rare disorders and epilepsy.
 This experience allowed me to deepen my understanding of this field, contributing to both my professional growth and the advancement of knowledge in the field.I had the opportunity to interact with patients experiencing rare disorders, epilepsy, and genetic conditions.
 Engaging in a captivating project significantly enhanced my knowledge.
 Actively participating in discussions with exceptional healthcare professionals left a lasting impact on me.I was able to see a lot of patients with metabolic disorders and discus it with metabolic team.During my collaboration with Gia Melikishivili, I had the privilege of meeting Olivier Dulac, formerly associated with Necker Hospital.
 His profound influence, coupled with the recognition of Rima Nabbout as a renowned global professional, played a pivotal role in my decision to pursue opportunities there.